Crab Spider Control: Protect Your Home or Business

-- Species: Over 200 species of crab spiders are found in the United States.
+- There are over 200 types of crab spiders found throughout the United States.

 Problems Caused by Crab Spiders

 Crab spiders, like most arachnids, are beneficial.
 They eat nuisance flies and bothersome garden pests.
 However, some species can disrupt pollination by preying on bees.
 A crab spider bite feels like a bee sting, but attacks are rare.
 Their venom is not dangerous to humans, but it can affect those who are allergic.